DFE-Digital/teacher-success/app/views/content/accessibility.md

 <p class="govuk-body">
     The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').
-If you're not happy with how we respond to your complaint, <a class="govuk-link" rel="noopener noreferrer" href="https://www.equalityadvisoryservice.com/" target="_blank">contact the Equality Advisory and Support Service (opens in a new tab)</a>.
+If you're not happy with how we respond to your complaint, <a class="govuk-link" rel="noopener noreferrer" href="https://www.equalityadvisoryservice.com/">contact the Equality Advisory and Support Service</a>.
 </p>

 ## Technical information about this website's accessibility